ytian22/Movie-Review-Classification/README.md

-# Movie Review Classification with Word Embeddings
+# Movie Review Classification with Word Embeddings (Feb 2018)
 Classified movie reviews into positive and negative with GloVe embeddings and machine learning techniques.

 ## Description